evlaV/steamos-atomupd/doc/server.md

             :   A short machine-readable string identifying in which branch the operating system is at, for example **stable**.

+            **default_update_branch**
+            :   A short machine-readable string identifying which branch this image will default to, unless the users explicitly selects a branch, for example **stable**.

             **arch**
             :   A string identifying the image architecture, for example **amd64** or **i386**.